THE 2017 JUDGES

 Past Chairman (2013-2014):

-Elizabeth Hernandez is Head of Public Policy, South East Asia with Facebook.
+Elizabeth Hernandez is Executive Director at ShiftRunner.
+Until recently she was Head of Public Policy, South East Asia with Facebook.
 She joined HP in 2010 and was Vice President, Corporate Affairs, Asia Pacific and Japan.
 She was responsible for shaping public policy and building public-private partnerships with governments and other stakeholders, as well as managing HP Living Progress around the region.
 Before joining HP, she was Director, Government and Public Affairs, Asia Pacific at GlaxoSmithKline from 2005 to 2010.
 Prior to GSK, Hernandez was Regional Director of the US-ASEAN Business Council from 2002 to 2005.

 Past Chairman (2011-2012)